pratikthanki/pratikthanki.github.io/experience.md

 - Responsible for tooling to examine data quality, service health and performance benchmarking.
 - Building distributed applications producing and consuming from Kafka topics on Confluent Cloud for real-time Open High Low Close Volume aggregations as part of the calculation engine.
-- Migrated backend storage to Storage Accounts and developed custom sharding strategy for horizontal scaling.

 ##### [EDGE10 Group](https://edge10group.com/) - Software Engineer (Apr 2016 - Aug 2019) | London, England